 One of the biggest trends in kitchen design right now is to have interior cabinetry surfaces fabricated in a different colour to doors, drawer fronts and side panels.
 It adds a wonderful sense of individuality to a kitchen and can be used to create a wide range of effects.

 The incredible array of colours and textures in the Laminex Colour Collection, across both high-pressure laminate (HPL) and coloured board products, makes Laminex laminate just perfect for realising these designs.
-So we’ve gathered together six great examples that will inspire kitchen designers, cabinetmakers and fabricators, and help in getting their clients excited about the possibilities.
+So we’ve gathered together five great examples that will inspire kitchen designers, cabinetmakers and fabricators, and help in getting their clients excited about the possibilities.

 Timeless black and white